 There’s more to life than winners and losers.
-Polarized thoughts based on all or nothing aren’t healthy.
-Failure is often the basis for success.
+This kind of “all or nothing” thinking is neither positive nor healthy.
+In fact, failure can be the basis for success.

-Remember that important discoveries like X-ray images and penicillin were the result of a number of failures.
+Remember that important discoveries like X-ray images and penicillin were the result of a series of failures.

 2. “If I fail at this, I’m a failure.”

-Making mistakes and failing often lead to success.
-It doesn’t make sense to think “If I make a mistake, I will fail”.
-You have to give yourself the opportunity and the right to do so, as this is what allows you to achieve what you set out to do.
+You have to give yourself the opportunity and the right to do so, as this is what will allow you to achieve what you set out to do.

 3. “If I don’t get others’ acceptance and approval, I won’t be happy.”

-This is a commonly held belief.
-It’s important that we don’t feel rejected, but it’s not necessary or even possible to be accepted by everyone.
-It’s a reality that we have to live with that will help us accept ourselves.
+This is one of the most commonly held beliefs.
+It’s important for us not to feel rejected, but it’s not necessary or even possible to be accepted by everyone.
+It’s a reality that we have to live with, and that will help us accept ourselves.

 4. “I can’t live without you.
 I need you to be happy.”

-This kind of thinking comes from a misconception about loving others and yourself.
-Love must be mutual, diverse, and impartial, with no strings attached.
-If love and dependence coexist, they destroy one another.
+This kind of thinking comes from a misconception about love and devotion.
+Love must be mutual, diverse, and impartial, and so must be kept separate from our personal needs.

 5. “If you don’t agree with me, it’s because you don’t like me.”